Shopping at Chartwell

-The Chartwell Shop
+The Chartwell Guidebook

 There is a fantastic selection of Churchill souvenirs available to remind you of your visit to Chartwell.
-Whether it's a bust of the man himself or maybe the iconic cigars there's something there to keep the memory alive.
+Whether it's from our extensive range of books on the man himself or a postcard featuring a range of images from the grounds of his home to some of the artwork he painted, there's something there to keep the memory alive.

 The arum fabric was originally designed in the 1920’s and covers the chairs in the dining room at Chartwell.